Module Code

 On completion of the module, students should be able to:

-1. Obtain, record, and interpret a comprehensive and contemporaneous patient history for a patient requiring complete dentures
+1. Obtain, record and interpret a comprehensive and contemporaneous patient history in relation to complete / partial dentures, taking into account social and/or cultural sensitivities

 3. Formulate a differential diagnosis or diagnoses and from there a definitive diagnosis for a patient requiring complete dentures

-5. Obtain valid consent from the patient
+5. Obtain valid consent from patients explaining all the relevant factors

 Acquisition and application of clinical skills in patient management.
 Laboratory skills; Communication skills; Presentation skills.